GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'QWgdyZx'
+  id: 'LYjmvbN'
 } %}

 [`text-decoration-color`](https://developer.mozilla.org/docs/Web/CSS/text-decoration-color) sets the color of all decorations from `text-decoration-line`.

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'QWgdyZx'
+  id: 'oNedOYL'
 } %}

 [`text-decoration-style`](https://developer.mozilla.org/docs/Web/CSS/text-decoration-style) accepts the keywords `solid`, `double`, `dotted`, `dashed`, and `wavy`.

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'QWgdyZx'
+  id: 'dyzeLOp'
 } %}

 [`text-decoration-thickness`](https://developer.mozilla.org/docs/Web/CSS/text-decoration-thickness) accepts any length values and sets the stroke width of all decorations from `text-decoration-line`.

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'QWgdyZx'
+  id: 'VwzxNmm'
 } %}

 `text-decoration` is shorthand for all the above properties.

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'QWgdyZx'
+  id: 'YzxLMpN'
 } %}

 {% Aside %}
 Use [`text-underline-position`](https://developer.mozilla.org/docs/Web/CSS/text-underline-position) to offset the underline of a `text-decoration: underline` by the specified amount.
 This property doesn’t work for `overline` or `line-through`.
 {% endAside %}

 ## Add an indent to your text
 Use [`text-indent`](https://developer.mozilla.org/docs/Web/CSS/text-indent) to add an indent to your blocks of text.
 This property takes either a length (e.g. `10px`, `2em`) or a percentage of the containing block’s width.

 {% Codepen {
   user: 'web-dot-dev',
-  id: 'QWgdyZx'
+  id: 'RwZyOoV'
 } %}

 ## Deal with overflowing or hidden content